joelouthan/theologic.us/content/posts/prayer.md

 Tricia

-> Pray for the girl Crystal who has been coming to church.
+> Pray for the girl Crystal who has been coming to church. **PRAISE BE TO God!**
+> Pam bone marrow transplant

 Crystal